mannybernabe/GettingAndCleaningData.CourseProject/CodeBook.md

 # Codebook

-This codebook descripts the variable in the tidy data set.
+This codebook describes the variables in the tidy data set.

 ## ID Variables
 * Subject, pertains to the id of the participant in the study
 * Activity, pertains to the activity that the subject is doing, i.e. walking, sitting, etc.

 ## Measurement Variables
 These variables represent the means and standard deviation of the sensor signals obtain from a participant smart phone device(specifically, accelerometer and gyroscope).